pagkly/Zed/Investopedia3/Inside Planned Obsolescence.md

 Planned obsolescence differs from perceived obsolescence, which is when designers make frequent stylistic changes to their products, due to the decrease in the perceived desirability of unfashionable items.

-Not to be outdone, computer hardware is also a candidate for planned obsolescence because computing power in microprocessors typically follows [Moore's Law](https://www.investopedia.com/terms/m/mooreslaw.asp), which observes that the number of transistors able to fit on an integrated circuit double about every two years—and the cost of processing power halves every two years.
+Not to be outdone, computer hardware is also a candidate for planned obsolescence because computing power in microprocessors typically follows [[Moore's Law]](https://www.investopedia.com/terms/m/mooreslaw.asp), which observes that the number of transistors able to fit on an integrated circuit double about every two years—and the cost of processing power halves every two years.

 Finally, planned obsolescence also affects automobile manufacturers, who annually roll out new versions of their models.